 The texture and structure of our native vegetation can be extremely varied.
 And you can take advantage of those different forms and foliage to create pleasing contrast in your garden.
 Keep the planting asymmetrical and apparently random but make sure you repeat elements so there’s an overall sense of cohesion and unity.
 I love the fuzzy, fluffy, furry texture of so many Australian natives, like dwarf grevilleas.

 I love a garden that nestles in nooks—the whole garden seems to have more character when it contains enticing little social spaces.
 And you can add so much atmosphere and charm with your choice of garden furniture and décor.

-To really drive home the Australian nature of your native garden, think about incorporating a symbolic, iconic piece of local flora like a grass tree (Xanthorrhoea).
+Want to really drive home the Australian nature of your native garden?
+Think about incorporating a symbolic, iconic piece of local flora like a grass tree (Xanthorrhoea).
 Epitomising the Aussie landscape, there are 66 species of this ancient plant and all are only found in Australia.

 They’ll grow in poor soil and are very hardy, and some species have the ability to survive a bushfire.
 Long-living but extremely slow-growing, if you want a decent sized grass tree in your garden it’s best to get one that’s well established.
 (Note that it’s illegal to simply remove them from the bush.)
 Below, grass trees are a striking feature of this Sydney native garden.

 One of the big names in Australian landscaping, Fiona Brockhoff, is known for her ability to blur the lines of cultivation and the wild.
 She is known for creating gorgeous “native wonderlands”.
 Her garden designs are very naturalistic.
 But she ensures the actual garden stands out from its wider landscape through structural interventions (like very tight pruning or adding gravel terraces).